 I’ve already shared why we choose to homeschool and how long we plan to do it, which answered many of the questions I get asked most often.
 However, I also get inquires about the nuts and bolts side of homeschooling.

 I get a lot of questions about how to get started with homeschooling– Is the required documentation?
 What kind of records do homeschool parents have to keep?
 Where does one begin to search for curriculum?
 Are there standards that must be met?
 Those are all wonderful questions and just what I hope to cover in this post.

 Let’s start first with the serious stuff- the legal side of things!

 Homeschooling is legal in all 50 US states, but each state has its own history to tell.
-You can find your state’s homeschooling history on this list (though it is not yet fully completed).
 North Carolina’s homeschool history can be found here but in short, my state’s definition of a homeschool is “a nonpublic school consisting of the children in not more than two families or households, where the parents or legal guardians or members of either household determine the scope and sequence of academic instruction, provide academic instruction, and determine additional sources of academic instruction.”

 States not only have different histories, but they also can differ greatly on their legal requirements.
 You can see an overview of which states require the most oversight/assessment here and find a complete list of laws by state here.